Table of contents

 The way your customers pay for things is changing.
-The UK is one of the world’s leading markets for contactless payments with over 1 million contactless cards in use.
-In March 2017 alone, £4,009 million was spent using this method, a 165.8% increase on the previous year.
+Australia is one of the world’s leading markets for tap-and-go payments, and over 82% of the consumers here now pay for goods and services without cash.
 The introduction of mobile wallets (such as Apple Pay and Android Pay) is only going to increase that figure.
-It’s more important than ever that you’re prepared to accept all the forms of payment that may come across your counter.
+For this reason, it’s more important than ever that you’re prepared to accept all the forms of payment that may come across your counter.

 Here’s what you need to know:

 Accepting Mobile Wallets